PlayPen/playpen-core/README.md

 Local coordinators should be able to run for months on end without being restarted (bar needing to update to a newer version).
 The network coordinator can be restarted without affecting the operation of the network (aside from losing the ability to control the network for the time that the network coordinator is down).

+## Warning

+PlayPen is not an out of the box solution for server management.
+Even at The Chunk we had a huge custom stack that actually allowed us to make use of PlayPen.
+We had a plugin in PlayPen that would send the IP and port of every server to redis, then a plugin on bungeecord that read in the list of servers from redis.
+Finally we had a component on our hub server (which was not managed by PlayPen as it had to always exist in the same location -- not ephemeral) which also read the list of servers from redis in order to display available servers to players.

 ## Support

 For consultation and support, please contact me [here](mailto:sam@redxdev.com).